Super Micro Computer, Inc. (SMCI) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 3, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Super Micro Computer, Inc. ("Super Micro" or the "Company") (NASDAQ: SMCI) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 8, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Super Micro Computer, Inc. ("Super Micro" or the "Company") (NASDAQ: SMCI).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SUPER MICRO COMPUTER, INC. (SMCI), CLICK HERE BEFORE MAY 26, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR SUPER MICRO INVESTMENTS, CLICK HERE BEFORE MAY 26, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?